modxcms/revolution/_build/templates/default/README.md

 ```bash
 sass --version
 ```
-_Note: if you aren't using homebrew you may need to install gems using `sudo gem install sass`._
+_Note: Depending on your ruby setup you may need to install gems using `sudo gem install sass`._

 Installing Grunt & Grunt Packages
 ----------------------------